databrickslabs/mosaic/docs/source/api/raster-functions.rst

     Returns the subdatasets of the raster tile as a set of paths in the standard GDAL format.

-    The result is a map of the subdataset path to the subdatasets and the description of the subdatasets.
+    The result is a map of the subdataset rawPath to the subdatasets and the description of the subdatasets.

     :param tile: A column containing the raster tile.
     :type tile: Column (RasterTileType)